 Mazda also gives special awards to suppliers that have made outstanding proposals on weight trimming, which greatly affects environmental performance such as fuel efficiency, in order to promote weight reduction.

 Mazda is rolling out its J-ABC program (Jiba ["Local"] Achieve Best Cost program) for local suppliers in and around Hiroshima Prefecture.
 Under this program, Mazda staff visit suppliers' plants and use the approach employed in Mazda production systems as the basis for pinpointing wasteful or problematic manufacturing processes.
 Mazda then works cooperatively with the suppliers to formulate and implement countermeasures.
-This program is also expected to enhance potential for improvement at manufacturing sites in connection with Mazda's Monotsukuri Innovation activities*2.
+This program is also expected to enhance potential for improvement at manufacturing sites in connection with Mazda's Monotsukuri Innovation activities.
+It has helped increase productivity and reducing production costs by 2.5-3 billion yen per year.

 Case Example 1: Cooperative Improvement Efforts

-- A total of approximately 1,430 visits to 41 plants at 24 companies were carried out to implement cooperative improvement programs.
-As a result, 48 improved model lines were completed at 19 plants.
-In addition, more than 50 lines in 25 plants began voluntary improvement activities.
+- A total of around 1,500 visits to 42 plants at 20 companies were carried out to implement cooperative improvement programs.
+As a result, 27 improved model lines were completed at 18 plants.
+In addition, more than 60 lines in 30 plants began voluntary improvement activities.

 Mazda launched these workshops in 2006 with the aim of fostering high levels of creativity and making work more fun without incurring additional costs.